 A team of University of Missouri researchers has discovered that another nutrient in garlic offers the brain protection against aging and disease.
 The finding provides more understanding of how garlic may prevent age-related neurological diseases such as Alzheimer’s and Parkinson’s.

-“Garlic is one of the most widely consumed dietary supplements,” said Zezong Gu, associate professor of pathology and anatomical sciences at the MU School of Medicine and lead author of the study.
+“Garlic is one of the most widely consumed dietary supplements,” said Zezong Gu, MD, PhD, associate professor of pathology and anatomical sciences at the MU School of Medicine and lead author of the study.
 “Most people think of it as a ‘superfood,’ because garlic’s sulfur-containing compounds are known as an excellent source of antioxidant and anti-inflammatory protection.

 “Scientists are still discovering different ways garlic benefits the human body,” he said.
 “Our research focused on a carbohydrate derivative of garlic known as FruArg and the role this nutrient plays in protective responses.”